canonical/launchpad-manual/user/how-to/import-openpgp-key.rst

 **Step 3:** Set a new expiration date or choose never.
 Close the property window

-**Step 4:** With you key still selected, select *Remote &gt; Sync and Publish Keys* from the menu.
+**Step 4:** With you key still selected, select *Remote & Sync and Publish Keys* from the menu.
 Choose the Sync button.

 Using GPG to manage OpenPGP keys
 --------------------------------